ate47/BlackOps4Shop/VALUES.md

 items >= total * 3/4
 ```

 So we have to have at least `3/4 = 75%` of the items to start opening no dupe crates.
-CQFD.
+QED.